Lauren Dascalo & Jessica Bartlett Rock Watermelon-Colored Bikinis In Sultry Instagram Post

 Lauren Dascalo and Jessica Bartlett are gearing up for watermelon season.
-In a new post on Lauren’s Instagram feed on Wednesday, the models rocked light pink and green bikinis that left very little to the imagination.
+In a new post on Lauren’s Instagram feed on Wednesday, the models rocked pink and green bikinis that left very little to the imagination.
 In the caption, Lauren asked if the fruit was in season yet.

 The photo showed Lauren and Jessica posing together in front of a mostly dark living room filled with couches and a fireplace.
 Light appeared to be coming in from behind the camera as it shined down on the women and set them apart from their dimly lit background.
 Lauren and Jessica showed off their killer muscles in their swimwear looks, which did nothing but favors for their curves.

-Lauren rocked a bright green, triangle-shaped bikini top with strings that tied around her neck.
+Lauren rocked a bright green, triangle-shaped bikini top with straps that tied behind her neck.
 The bikini just barely contained her busty chest and allowed her ample cleavage to spill out at the center.
 The model’s flat, toned tummy was fully exposed between the minuscule top and a matching, V-shaped thong that covered only what was necessary.

-Lauren’s thong sat low on the front of her waist to further show off her abs, while the sides tied up high above her hips and drew attention to her hourglass figure.
-The style also left her round booty and muscular legs fully exposed.
+Lauren’s thong sat low in the front to further show off her abs, while the sides tied up high above her hips and drew attention to her hourglass figure.
+The style also left her round hips and muscular legs fully exposed.

-Lauren finished off the look with calf-high white socks and white sneakers.
-She accessorized with some small, silver earrings and wore her blond hair down in messy waves, which fell past her swimwear.
+Lauren finished off the look with white socks and white sneakers.
+She accessorized with some small, silver earrings and wore her blond hair down in messy waves, which fell past her swimwear top.

 Meanwhile, Jessica wore the same bikini in bright pink.
-However, her top seemed to fit a bit more snug, as the cups just barely covered her chest.
+However, her top seemed to fit a bit more snugly, as the cups just barely covered her chest.
 She appeared to be close to a wardrobe malfunction with her cleavage and underboob on full display.

 Jessica’s accessories came in the form of a silver necklace and a matching bracelet.
 Her brown hair was styled in neat, loose waves.